Bardiel & Cortensor Router

 Cortensor owns Router.

-It defines how sessions, routing, proofs, and economics work.
+Defines how sessions, routing, proofs, and economics work

 Virtual owns Bardiel.